 - 1. Students are to attend class daily and arrive on time. - 2.
-Students and parent/guardian are asked to sign a verification form indicating the attendance policy has been read and understood. - 3.
-Students are responsible for completing make-up assignments, tests and quizzes within two school days for each day absent unless previous arrangements have been made with the classroom teacher. - 4.
+Students are responsible for completing make-up assignments, tests and quizzes within two school days for each day absent unless previous arrangements have been made with the classroom teacher. - 3.
 Students may not leave school grounds without permission for any reason.
-Permission may be granted to leave the building by the attendance office or the health office. - 5.
-Student should remind the parent to contact attendance office prior to, the day of, or no later than 10:00 A.M. the day after the absence and when possible to schedule appointments during non-school hours. - 6.
+Permission may be granted to leave the building by the attendance office or the health office. - 4.
+Student should remind the parent to contact attendance office prior to, the day of, or no later than 10:00 A.M. the day after the absence and when possible to schedule appointments during non-school hours. - 5.
 Student is to follow admit slip procedures outlined in each building for absence and reporting late for class.